iconify/iconify/README.md

 When using Windows, symbolic links require setting up extra permissions.
 If you are using Windows and cannot set permissions for symbolic links, there are several options:

 -   Use Windows Subsystem for Linux (WSL).
 -   Treat each package as a separate package, without links to other packages.
-All packages do have correct dependencies, so you will be able to use most packages (except for `browser-tests` that requires links to access directory `lib` from `iconify` package), but you will not be able to work on multiple packages at the same time.
+All packages do have correct dependencies, so you will be able to use most packages, but you will not be able to work on multiple packages at the same time.

 ## Documentation